 Stream Management - RAVENNA only

 Learn how to add and manage RAVENNA and AES67 audio streams.
-OS 2.1 brings significant updates to stream management, making configuration easier and improving monitoring features.
+OS 2.3 brings significant updates to stream management, enabling the creation of Sender streams using HOLOPLOT Processor and improving monitoring features.

 Stream discovery

 You must subscribe to streams before routing them to audio inputs.
-This is done through the Settings › Audio Sources section.
+This is done through the Settings › Audio I/O › Receiver Streams section, or on the Routing › Audio Inputs page.

 There are two methods for discovering and subscribing to streams.
 They are both available through the Add Stream button.